lenon/vimfiles/README.md

     cd ~/.vim
     git submodule update --init

-Add the following line in your ~/.bashrc (or ~/.bash\_profile, ~/.zshrc, etc):
+Add the following line on your ~/.bashrc (or ~/.bash\_profile, ~/.zshrc, etc):

     alias vim="vim -u ~/.vim/vimrc"

-And enjoy:
+Then source your ~/.bashrc (or reopen your terminal):

+    source ~/.bashrc

+Open Vim:

     vim

-# Usage

-    <F2> Toggle NERDTree

-    more soon :P

-# Ubuntu install

-Command-T
+And run...

     :BundleInstall
-cd ~/.vim/bundle/Command-T/ruby/

-if using RVM
-rvm use system
-ruby extconf.rb
-make
-sudo make install
+(This will install all the plugins)

+## TODO

+ * Increment this README with more information about included plugins;